-On June 25, 2021 the Official State Gazette ("BOE" in its Spanish acronym from "Boletín Oficial del Estado") published Royal Decree Law 12/2021, on adopting urgent measures in matters relating to taxation of energy and the generation of energy.
+On June 25, 2021, the Official State Gazette ("BOE" in its Spanish acronym from "Boletín Oficial del Estado") published Royal Decree Law 12/2021, on adopting urgent measures in matters relating to taxation of energy and the generation of energy.

-Likewise, on September 15, 2021 the BOE published Royal Decree Law 17/2021, on urgent measures for mitigating the impact of natural gas price increases in the retail markets for gas and electricity.
-Said Royal Decree Laws establish that, exceptionally, during the third and fourth quarter of 2021 the installations that produce and deliver electricity to the electricity system are exempt from the tax on the value of electric energy production.
+In addition, on September 15, 2021 the BOE published Royal Decree Law 17/2021, on urgent measures for mitigating the impact of increased natural gas prices in the gas and electricity retail markets.

+Said Royal Decree Laws established that, exceptionally, during the third and fourth quarter of 2021 the installations that produce and deliver electricity to the electricity system are exempt from the tax on the value of electric energy production.
 This requires modifying the calculation of the tax base and the regulated payment installments as per tax legislation.